 Where will we plant a Trillion Trees?

-We propose to evaluate the feasibility, at regional and local levels, of planting a trillion trees world-wide.
+We propose to evaluate the feasibility, at regional and local levels, of planting a trillion trees world-wide, and the implications in terms of the resulting carbon sequestration.

 In 2019 it was proposed that tree planting remains the most effective strategy for climate change mitigation.
 A group led by Thomas Crowther at ETH-Zurich estimated the potential global area available for tree planting, excluding existing forest and developed areas, was 0.9 billion hectares, enough for approximately 1.2 trillion trees (Bastin et al. 2019; Crowther et al. 2015).
 Inspired by the potential of growing trees to contribute to control of climate change, in 2020 the World Economic Forum, held in Davos, announced the One Trillion Tree Initiative, https://www.trilliontrees.org/.
 Several world leaders have endorsed the idea.